“IGNORANT OF HIS DEVICES” Creation Ministries International (CMI) Errs Again on Textual Criticism

 Only about 1% of the variants make a difference in meaning, but even so, no doctrine depends on a disputed passage.

-So the differences aren’t really significant, are they?
+So the differences are not really significant, are they?

 Or are they?
 Well, depending on which variants are considered to be the original, the Bible has errors of fact, science, and geography; has theological problems; omits important theology; looks silly; and makes Jesus seem deceptive, if not an outright liar.
 Should CMI think these things are significant?
 I think they are significant.